Acquire

 WARNING: changing the Data Source Connection field will affect your configuration!

-Changing a Acquisition's data source will completely wipe any previous object inclusion configurations.
-Be mindful of this action when you modify a Acquisition Task!
+Changing a Acquire Task's connection will completely wipe any previous object inclusion configurations.
+Be mindful of this action when you modify a Acquire Task!

 Deletion

-You can delete any existing Acquisition Task by clicking "..." near the name of the task.
+You can delete any existing Acquire Task by clicking the Delete button from the Task overview tab.
 Doing so will bring up a menu with one option being to Delete the task.

 A confirmation modal will pop up.
 You must confirm you wish to delete the task in order to complete the deletion process.